 The Mekong Delta encompasses 40,500-kilometer square of southwestern Vietnam.
 It is a maze of rivers, islands, mangroves, Khmer pagodas, and small villages.

 20. The floating market is a unique attraction of the Mekong Delta region.
-With a majority of the area are rivers and canals, trading by boats becomes a habit of the locals
+With a majority of the area being rivers and canals, trading by boats becomes a habit of the locals

 A floating market on the Mekong Delta.
 They sell everything from fresh fruits, vegetables, something for your breakfast to housewares.

-21. Vietnam even has a floating flower village which is full of colors
+21. Vietnam even has a floating flower village that is full of colors

 Sa Dec Flower village is the oldest flower village in Vietnam.